alitursucular/alitursucular.github.io/_posts/2019-04-16-bouncing-ball-with-CSS3-keyframes.md

 excerpt: "Introduction text"
 ---

-This is the first post.
+This post is about Bouncing ball with CSS3 keyframes (Bonus: Impact Effect & Bezier Curves)